divio/djangocms-internalsearch/docs/integration.rst

 `intersearch_config_list` is a list of model config class.

-Let's say we have an app called 'publication' and the `Book` model that needs to integrate in internal search.
+Let's say we have an app called 'publication' and the a `Book` model that needs to integrate with internal search.

 `publication.models.py`